rackerlabs/design-system/_component_design/context-drawer.md

 Validation must occur when the user clicks the **Submit** button.

 When the form is submitted, disable the **Submit** button and show the loading indicator inside of it.
-This indicates to the user that processing is happening.
+The loading indicator indicates to the user that processing is happening.

 Do not slide the drawer out of view until validation is successfully completed and the back-end system has communicated receipt of the requested action.
-This allows the drawer to present any error messages.
+Waiting for this communication allows the drawer to present any error messages.

 {% endcolumn %}